 What sets most athletes apart is their mental toughness: their character, their grit, their positive mindset, and their belief that their ability can be developed through dedication and hard work, most recently introduced as a growth-mindset according to Carol Dweck.

 So what are the key factors of positive psychology that can be applied to sport?

-The two key elements of a strength are “delivering a high level of performance and experiencing a sense of energy when you are doing it” (Linley, Willars, et al., 2010).
-Spotting the energy is crucial to distinguishing the real strengths from learned behaviours.
+The two key elements of a strength-approach are “delivering a high level of performance and experiencing a sense of energy when you are doing it” (Linley, Willars, et al., 2010).
+Spotting the energy is crucial to distinguish the real strengths from learned behaviours.
 So how do you know what your strengths are?
 Ask yourself these questions:

 - What do you love about your sport?

 - What’s your favourite role?

 - Which aspects do you get complimented on?

 - What do you do in your spare time?

 In 2006, Carol Dweck introduced us to the notion of growth and fixed mindset.
 Those with a growth mindset are more comfortable with failure as they see it as a learning opportunity in comparison to those with a fixed mindset who believe their success is based on innate ability and talent.
 Athletes with a growth mindset are more likely to see challenges as opportunities rather than barriers and believe that they can improve, learn and get better with practice and effort.